fahad19/firenze/README.md

 Returns a promise with true if validated, otherwise error message

+### loadBehaviors()

+Called during construction, and loads behaviors as defined in `behaviors` property.

+### callBehavedMethod(methodName)

+Used internally to call a callback method along with all the methods defined by loaded Behaviors too.

 ## Callbacks

 Models also support callbacks that you can define when creating classes.